 Heck, it doesn’t even matter if you have a background in media or arts (many of my colleagues are from STEM, finance, and law).

 What agencies & brands want to see is your talent in action i.e. the work you’ve done in the past.
-The brands & industries you’ve managed.
+The clients & industries you’ve managed.
 The platforms you’ve championed.

 Skill application is the name of the game.

 But juniors are often clueless about how to present their case studies.
 Or worse, they follow the wrong practices that unintentionally end up smudging the quality of their work.

 In this sense, knowing how to tout your own horn is a must-have skill.
 Because if you can’t present your work with charisma, you won’t get more opportunities to climb up the ladder.

 So in this article, I’ll explain how to craft a stunning marketing portfolio that will increase your chances of getting picked by top agencies or brands.